-Education: Stratos E. Constantinidis is the second and last son of two Greek refugees – Eustratius (1907-1950) and Philadelphia (1912-1982).
-Their families were driven out of their homeland in the Ottoman Empire at the aftermath of the Greco-Turkish war and they both settled in Greece in 1922.
-Stratos was born in Thessaloniki, Greece, in 1949, and was named after his father.
-He grew up in a trilingual family and a multilingual neighborhood.
-He learned Modern Greek at the 42nd Grammar School (1955-1961), while at home he was introduced to the works of ancient Greek authors – beginning with Homer’s Odyssey – by his mother, her sister Odyssey (1909-2014), and their brother Plutarch who had been a victim of torture during the Greek Civil War (1944-1949).
-Stratos was taught Ancient Greek language and literature at Anatolia College (1961-1968) by eminent high-school teachers such as Nicholaos Papahatzis (Pausanias’ Peregrination of Greece, 5 volumes), Anastasios Georgopapadakos (Ancient Greek Grammatology), and Nikos Hourmousiadis (1930-2013) who became a university professor in 1971, a translator of Euripides’ plays, and an author of four books on Greek drama.
+Education: He was born to two Greek refugees – Eustratius (1907-1950) and Philadelphia (1912-1982).
+His parent’s families were both driven out of their homelands in the Ottoman Empire during the aftermath of the Greco-Turkish War and were settled in Greece in 1922.
+Stratos was born in Thessaloniki in 1949 and was named after his father.
+He grew up in a trilingual family and a multilingual neighborhood while he was learning Modern Greek at the 42nd Grammar School (1955-1961).
+At home he was introduced to the works of ancient Greek authors – beginning with Homer – by his mother, her sister Odyssey (1909-2014), and their brother Plutarch who was tortured during the Greek Civil War (1944-1949) and became disabled for the rest of his life.
+Stratos was taught Ancient Greek language and literature at Anatolia College (1961-1968) by eminent high-school teachers such as Nikolaos Papahatzis (Pausanias’ Peregrination of Greece, 5 volumes), Anastasios Georgopapadakos (Ancient Greek Grammatology), and Nikos Hourmousiadis (1930-2013) who became a university professor in 1971, a translator of Euripides’ plays, and an author of four books on Greek drama.
 Stratos studied Acting/Directing at the Haratsaris Theatre School (1969-1972) and made his professional debut with the theatre company of Manos Katrakis (1908-1984).
-He concurrently studied English Literature (along with the classics) at the National University of Athens (1970-1971) and then at the Aristotle University of Thessaloniki (1971-1974) where he earned a BA in English Language and Literature and was granted a scholarship to attend a seminar on Shakespeare at Cambridge University in the UK.
-He fulfilled his service in the Greek Army (1975-1977) and was promoted to the rank of second lieutenant.
-Then he continued his studies at the University of Iowa earning an MA degree (1980) from the Department of Speech and Dramatic Art, and a PhD degree (1984) from the Department of Communication and Theatre Arts.
+Concurrently, he also studied English Literature (along with the classics) at the National University of Athens (1970-1971) and then at the Aristotle University of Thessaloniki (1971-1974) where he earned a B.A. in English Language and Literature.
+In 1973 he was awarded a scholarship and attended a seminar on Shakespeare at Cambridge University in the UK.
+At this time, he visited London and he saw Vanessa Redgrave as Cleopatra in the modern-dress production of Shakespeare’s Antony and Cleopatra directed by Tony Richardson at the Bankside Globe Playhouse.
+He translated this play into Greek after he returned to Greece and graduated from the Aristotle University.
+Then, his career was put on hold for two years and three months because he was drafted to serve in the Greek Army.
+During his service he was promoted to the rank of second lieutenant and was honorably discharged in 1977.
+He decided to continue his education in the United States and sought the advice of Dr. Howard Stein, Professor of Theatre Studies at the Yale School of Drama, who highly recommended the University of Iowa because it had the top programs in playwriting and fiction writing in the country.
+Stratos was admitted to the University of Iowa where he earned an M.A. degree (1978-1980) from the Department of Speech and Dramatic Art, and then a PhD degree (1980-1984) from the Department of Communication and Theatre Arts.
 His first academic advisor was Samuel L. Becker (1923-2012) and his dissertation advisor was Ray L. Heffner (1925-2012).
 Stratos taught in the Department of Classics at the University of Arizona (1985-1986) where he served as the first director of its Modern Greek Program.
-He then joined the Department of Theatre at The Ohio State University (1986-present) and he also became an affiliated faculty member in the Department of Classics, the Center of Middle East Studies, the Center for Medieval and Renaissance Studies, and the Center for Slavic and East European Studies.
-He is an alumnus of the School of Criticism and Theory (1987) where he studied with Jacques Derrida (1930-2004), Michael Riffaterre (1924-2006), and Sacvan Bercovitch (1933-2014).
-He became a US citizen in 1995.
+He then joined the Department of Theatre at The Ohio State University (1986-present) where he also became an affiliated faculty member in the Department of Classics, the Center of Middle East Studies, the Center for Medieval and Renaissance Studies, and the Center for Slavic and East European Studies.
+He is an alumnus of the School of Criticism and Theory at Dartmouth College (1987) where he studied with Jacques Derrida (1930-2004), Michael Riffaterre (1924-2006), and Sacvan Bercovitch (1933-2014).
+He became a US citizen in 1995 to earn the right to vote in the United States as well.
 He is also an alumnus of the OSU President’s and Provost’s Leadership Institute (2006-2008), and took several seminars at The John Glenn School of Public Affairs Management Advancement for Public Service.

-Service: Stratos E. Constantinidis served as Director elect of The Comparative Drama Conference (www.facebook.com/comparativedramaconference/) for five years (2000-2004), edited Text & Presentation (www.mcfarlandpub.com) for ten years (2000-2009), and redesigned it in 2004 by turning it from an annual journal into a peer-reviewed book series.
-He edited the Journal of Modern Greek Studies (www.press.jhu.edu/journals/mgs) for four years (2003-2006).
-He founded and ran the annual Exchange Colloquium for Graduate Students from five universities – OSU, University of Pittsburgh, Northwestern University, Indiana University, and Bowling Green State University (1991-1994).
-He served for five years as Chair elect of the M.A./PhD program in Theatre History, Criticism and Literature (renamed Performance, History, and Theory in 2015) (1990-1991, 2002-2003, 2005-2008).
-He has also organized 34 interdisciplinary national and international conferences, symposia, colloquia, and panels.
-Participants in the Comparative Drama Conference at The Ohio State University came from 35 countries between 2000 and 2004, totaling 1,004 paper presentations by faculty and doctoral students from 318 academic institutions (61 foreign universities, 200 U.S. universities, and 57 U.S. colleges and academies).
-He has served on 30 committees at the levels of the department, the college, and the university, including the College of the Arts Faculty Concerns Committee, the Senate Hearing Committee, the College of the Arts Research and Faculty Development Committee, the West European Studies FLAS Fellowships Committee, the Interdisciplinary Faculty Travel Awards Committee, the West European Studies Program Advisory Committee, the Presidential Fellowship Committee, the Fulbright Interview Committee, the International Coordinating Committee, the Center of Medieval and Renaissance Studies Steering Committee, the Nicholas Howe Memorial Fund Committee, and the Faculty Senate of the Arts and Sciences.
-He was elected and/or appointed to four additional committees and executive boards of professional associations, including the Modern Greek Studies Association of America and Canada (MGSA).
+Service: He served as Director of The Comparative Drama Conference for five years (2000-2004). (www.facebook.com/comparativedramaconference/).
+He edited Text & Presentation for ten years (2000-2009), and redesigned it in 2004 by turning it from an annual journal into a peer-reviewed book series. (www.mcfarlandpub.com).
+He edited the Journal of Modern Greek Studies for four years (2003-2006). (www.press.jhu.edu/journals/mgs).
+He founded and ran the annual Exchange Colloquium for Graduate Students from five universities – Ohio State University, University of Pittsburgh, Northwestern University, Indiana University, and Bowling Green State University – for three years (1991-1994).
+He served as Chair of the M.A./PhD program in Theatre History, Criticism and Literature (renamed Performance, History, and Theory in 2015) for eight years (1990-1991, 2002-2003, 2005-2008, 2016-2019).
+He has also organized 38 interdisciplinary national and international conferences, symposia, colloquia, and panels.
+Under his direction, the Comparative Drama Conference at The Ohio State University attracted participants from 35 countries between 2000 and 2004, totaling 1,004 paper presentations by faculty and doctoral students from 318 different institutions (61 foreign universities, 200 U.S. universities, and 57 U.S. colleges and academies).
+He has served on 31 committees at the levels of the department, the college, and the university, including the College of the Arts Faculty Concerns Committee, the Senate Hearing Committee, the College of the Arts Research and Faculty Development Committee, the West European Studies FLAS Fellowships Committee, the Interdisciplinary Faculty Travel Awards Committee, the West European Studies Program Advisory Committee, the Presidential Fellowship Committee, the Fulbright Interview Committee, the International Coordinating Committee, the Center of Medieval and Renaissance Studies Steering Committee, the Nicholas Howe Memorial Fund Committee, and the Faculty Senate of the Arts and Sciences.
+He also served on the executive boards of two professional associations, including the Modern Greek Studies Association of America and Canada (MGSA).
 He also served on the MGSA Graduate Studies Committee and its Dissertation Prize Subcommittee.
 He chaired the MGSA Elizabeth Constantinidis (no relation) Translation Prize Committee.
-He was also recruited and served as a consultant for the Ministry of Education of Greece and the Ohio Department of Education.
-He established the international Philadelphia Constantinidis Essay in Critical Theory Award in 2006 (http://comparativedramaconference.stevenson.edu/award.html).
+He was also recruited and served as a consultant for the Ohio Department of Education and for the Ministry of Education of Greece three times.
+He established the Philadelphia Constantinidis Essay in Critical Theory Award to be given annually to the best comparative essay on any aspect and period of Greek drama that was published in English in any journal or anthology in any country between 1/1 and 12/31 in the prior year. (http://blogs.rollins.edu/drama/conference-awards/) (http://comparativedramaconference.stevenson.edu/award.html).

-- 2015 - C. W. "Toph" Marshall (University of British Columbia), “Performance Reception and the Cambridge Greek Play: Aristophanes' Frogs in 1936 and 1947.”
+2015 C. W. "Toph" Marshall (University of British Columbia), “Performance Reception and the Cambridge Greek Play: Aristophanes' Frogs in 1936 and 1947.”
 Classical Receptions Journal 7/2 (2015): 177-202.

-- 2014 - Peter E. Portmann (University of Manchester), “Arabs and Aristophanes, Menander among the Muslims: Greek Humor in the Medieval and Modern Middle East.”
+2014 Peter E. Portmann (University of Manchester), “Arabs and Aristophanes, Menander among the Muslims: Greek Humor in the Medieval and Modern Middle East.”
 International Journal of the Classical Tradition 21/1 (2014): 1-29.

-- 2013 - Gonda Van Steen (University of Florida), “The Story of Ali Retzo: Brechtian Theatre in Greece under the Military Dictatorship.”
+2013 Gonda Van Steen (University of Florida), “The Story of Ali Retzo: Brechtian Theatre in Greece under the Military Dictatorship.”
 Journal of Modern Greek Studies 31/1 (2013): 85-115.

-- 2012 - Loren Kruger (University of Chicago), “On the Tragedy of the Commoner: Elektra, Orestes, and Others in South Africa.”
+2012 Loren Kruger (University of Chicago), “On the Tragedy of the Commoner: Elektra, Orestes, and Others in South Africa.”
 Comparative Drama 46/3 (2012): 355-377.

-- 2011 - Robert Davis (City University of New York), “Is Mr. Euripides a Communist?
+2011 Robert Davis (City University of New York), “Is Mr. Euripides a Communist?
 The Federal Theatre Project’s 1938 Trojan Incident.”
 Comparative Drama 44/4 (2010) and 45/1 (2011): 423-440.

-- 2010 - Amanda Wrigley (Open University, UK), “A Wartime Radio Odyssey: Edward Sackville-West and Benjamin Britten’s The Rescue (1943).”
+2010 Amanda Wrigley (Open University, UK), “A Wartime Radio Odyssey: Edward Sackville-West and Benjamin Britten’s The Rescue (1943).”
 The Radio Journal: International Studies in Broadcast and Audio Media 8/2 (2010): 81-104.

-- 2009 - Melinda Powers (John Jay College of Criminal Justice, City University of New York) “Unveiling Euripides.”
+2009 Melinda Powers (John Jay College of Criminal Justice, City University of New York) “Unveiling Euripides.”
 Journal of Dramatic Theory and Criticism 23/2 (2009): 5-19.

-- 2006 - Kelly Younger (Loyola Marymount University) “Irish Antigones: Burying the Colonial System.”
+2006 Kelly Younger (Loyola Marymount University) “Irish Antigones: Burying the Colonial System.”
 Colloquy: text theory critique 11 (2006): n.p.